Set up your project sheet

 Once you've set a primary column, you can’t change it.

-If you want to change the contents of the primary column, you can insert a new column in your sheet, cut and paste the data in the cells from the existing primary column to this newly inserted column, and then paste the preferred data into the empty primary column.
+If you want to change the entire contents of your sheet's primary column and preserve its values, you can insert a new column, select and cut the primary column content, paste the content into the new column, and then paste your preferred content into the empty primary column.

 Primary column properties

-- The column name is in bold text (this is the only column name with this property).
+• The name is in bold text (it's the only bolded column name).

-- The primary column type is always Text/Number.
-Auto-number or other column types aren't available.
+• The primary column type is always Text/Number.
+All other types (including Auto-number) are unavailable.

 Primary column name: Best practices